 Several states require engineers to take continuing education to keep their license.
 Most states recognize licensure from other states, if the licensing state’s requirements meet or exceed their own licensure requirements.

 Entry-level engineers usually work under the supervision of experienced engineers.
 In large companies, new engineers may also receive formal training in classrooms or seminars.
 As beginning engineers gain knowledge and experience, they move to more difficult projects with greater independence to develop designs, solve problems, and make decisions.

 Eventually, chemical engineers may advance to supervise a team of engineers and technicians.
-Some may become engineering managers.
+Some may become architectural and engineering managers.
 However, preparing for management positions usually requires working under the guidance of a more experienced chemical engineer.

-For sales work, an engineering background enables chemical engineers to discuss a product's technical aspects and assist in product planning and use.
+An engineering background enables chemical engineers to discuss a product's technical aspects and assist in product planning and use.
 For more information, see the profile on sales engineers.